CamaroTheBOSS/CUDA-Infectious-Disease-Simulation/README.md

   initialization,\
   maxAgentRessistancex - tells us about max ressistance which agent can assume during initialization,\
   maxSwapProbx - tells us about max probability of wearing mask by agents after each day,\
-  maskEffectivnessx - effectivness of being masked,\
+  maskEfficiency - effectivness of being masked,\
   maxVaccinationProbx - tells us about max probability of being vaccinated each day (when is not vaccinated) which agent can assume during initialization.